Updated: Jan 19

 Store it in your bathroom!
 It does not need to be refrigerated afterwards.

 Note: If you are unable to find arrowroot powder, I have seen similar recipes where it is omitted and the amount of baking soda is increased.
-I have not tried this however and so I cannot vouch for its effectiveness.
+You can also replace the arrowroot powder with cornstarch with a 1:1 ratio.

 The recipe yields two small containers of deodorant (about two sticks).
 Depending on the frequency of use and the amount applied, it can last for two months or more.